Creative Career & Business

 Also, basic web design knowledge will come in handy.
 HTML, CSS, and the basics of UI/UX should be known for your career convenience.

-However, ruling out completely web design from your career options is unwise.
+However, ruling out web design completely from your career options is unwise.

 Soft Skills